Euclid: Early Release Observations -- The star cluster systems of the Local Group dwarf galaxies IC 10 and NGC 6822: Cluster identification

 The initial search was conducted by one of us (JH) on the \IE images as these offer the highest spatial resolution compared to the NIR filters, and a greater sensitivity to various cluster ages due to the broad filter bandwidth.
 The extended-emission images were preferred as they help to highlight instances where there is significant coincident nebular emission.
 We excluded cases where an object is so heavily embedded in nebular emission that it becomes difficult to discern whether it is a distinct star cluster or a sparser OB association.
+We also note that very red clusters (heavily dust reddened or embedded) may be more clearly distinguished in the NIR and therefore underrepresented by our search.
 The search was conducted blindly, without prior knowledge of existing cluster locations, though we inspected cutouts of a few already confirmed clusters before starting, to familiarise ourselves with the likely range of morphologies.
 This was helpful for learning how to identify faint clusters and for calibrating our expectations for the appearance of star clusters at these distances, and with \emph{Euclid} resolution.
 Once the cluster candidates were identified in \IE, they were inspected across the other eight bands: {\it U, B, V, R,} and {\it I}, as well as \YE, \JE, \HE.
 This aided in distinguishing between clusters and background galaxies, as the galaxies tend to drop out in the shorter-wavelength passbands.
 Objects exhibiting this behaviour, or showing other indications of a not being a star cluster, were immediately discarded.
-Remaining candidates were labelled as either \enquote{likely} or \enquote{maybe} and were passed for further classification by two additional team members (AF and SL).
-By the end of this process, each object initially classed as \enquote{maybe} or \enquote{likely} also had two further (independent) classification attempts into the categories of \enquote{likely},\enquote{maybe}, and \enquote{unlikely}.
+Remaining candidates were labelled as either {\lq{likely}\rq} or {\lq{maybe}\rq} and were passed for further classification by two additional team members (AF and SL).
+By the end of this process, each object initially classed as maybe or likely also had two further (independent) classification attempts into the categories of likely, maybe, and {\lq{unlikely}\rq}.
 The final classification of a given star cluster candidate was arrived at as follows:

-\begin{itemize} \item Three \enquote{likely} classifications == 1; \item Two \enquote{likely} and one \enquote{maybe} == 2; \item One \enquote{likely} and two \enquote{maybe} == 3; \item Three \enquote{maybe} == 4; \item Any combination with \enquote{unlikely} == 5. \end{itemize}
+\begin{itemize} \item Three likely classifications == 1; \item Two likely and one maybe == 2; \item One likely and two maybe == 3; \item Three maybe == 4; \item Any combination with unlikely == 5. \end{itemize}

 Tables~\ref{table:ngc6822_search_results} and~\ref{table:ic10_search_results} contain the results of our blind star cluster search, detailing the positions and classifications of all cluster candidates with final classifications 1--5, and indicating whether or not the candidate was previously known (see Sect. \ref{litsearch}).
 Candidates are labelled Euclid Star Cluster Candidate (ESCC) - galaxy - \emph{n}.